ibr-cm/python-inphase/README.md

 ## Check test coverage
 1. Run `nosetests --with-coverage` to run unit tests and generate a coverage report
-2. Run `coverage -report -m inphase/*` to display test coverage of the inphase module
+2. Run `coverage report -m` to display test coverage of the inphase module